-of Egypt to wander into the desert for 40 years which serve as a sort of womb for their rebirth.
+So the Jews get free, with a burning bush and a parted river and signs and wonders and shit and they're led out of Egypt to wander into the desert for 40 years which serve as a sort of womb for their rebirth.
 They have no responsibilities, wander aimlessly, and are fed by God.
 As they receive the 10 commandments from Moses, via God, they are reborn as a civilization.

-So whether or not history is lying to us, we can use the Passover story to enrich our collective understanding of the world we live in.
+Whether or not history is lying to us, we can use the Passover story to enrich our collective understanding of the world we live in.
 And even if this fails, it's good kibitzing.
 In biblical times, telling this story was so important that wise old men would sit around and kibitz about when it should be told.
 They kibitzed about such things as whether the words 'all the days of your life' meant the days and the nights also.
 There was a heavy dispute over the difference between 'The days of your life' and 'All the days of your life.'